-There are a multitude of reasons that you may sit back and wait on filing for bankruptcy.
-One of the more common reasons for people delaying a filing for bankruptcy is that they believe their financial situation will improve.
+There is a multitude of reasons that you may sit back and wait on filing for bankruptcy.
+One of the more common reasons for people delaying filing for bankruptcy is that they believe their financial situation will improve.
 Sometimes, this is the case; however, more often, it simply is not the case.
-Other factors that might be causing you delay include bad assumptions about how the bankruptcy process works, fear of bad news in regard to what you might have to give up, and general embarrassment about your finances.
+Other factors that might be causing you to delay include bad assumptions about how the bankruptcy process works, fear of bad news in regard to what you might have to give up, and general embarrassment about your finances.
 The truth is that you should never be embarrassed about turning to bankruptcy, as it is a viable solution to getting your finances back on track.
 Furthermore, delaying your filing for bankruptcy comes with a handful of disadvantages.

 Waiting and Selling Instead of Filing for Bankruptcy Can Hurt

 Often, when people try to leave bankruptcy as the last option, they will try to do things to improve their financial situation.
-You might choose to sell valuable property for money to pay off some of your debts, or you might give away things because you are worried that you would lose them to creditors or in bankruptcy court.
+You might choose to sell a valuable property for money to pay off some of your debts, or you might give away things because you are worried that you would lose them to creditors or in bankruptcy court.

 As it turns out, with bankruptcy there are plenty of exemptions available that can help you legally protect what is important to you.
 This means if you file for bankruptcy, you may not even have needed to sell that vehicle you owned because it might have been protected under an exemption and the debt could have been written off.
 Many people who try to sell or give away property or even dip into important funds like their 401(K) or IRA end up regretting it.
 Paying for it over time to creditors would have been a much more sensible option.